abdulrahmanyaser/Abdo-Y-Portfolio/README.md

 # Data Analyst
 ## Virtual Internships, Forage
 ### KPMG AU Data Analytics Job Simulation
-    Completed a simulation focused on advising a client on customer targeting with the Data, Analytics & Modelling team Assessed data quality and completeness in preparation for analysis Analysed data to target high-value customers based on demographics and attributes Developed dashboards to communicate findings with visuals
+#### 1-Completed a simulation focused on advising a client on customer targeting with the Data, Analytics & Modelling team
+#### 2- Assessed data quality and completeness in preparation for analysis
+#### 3- Analysed data to target high-value customers based on demographics and attributes
+#### 4- Developed dashboards to communicate findings with visuals
+#### check the project from here: Companies/KPMG AU Data Analytics virtual internship
 ### Break Down:
   #### Data Acquisition:
       The client provided KPMG with 3 datasets: